 Justine Dell’Aringa - Bristol Myers Squibb Featured Researcher

-Justine Dell’Aringa is a director of Translational Medicine, working in Bristol Myers Squibb’s Immuno-Oncology and Cell Therapy Thematic Research Center.
+Justine Dell’Aringa is a director of Translational Research, working in Bristol Myers Squibb’s Immuno-Oncology and Cell Therapy Thematic Research Center.
 Based in Seattle, Washington, Justine and her team work behind the scenes on designing and implementing translational strategies for various assets in the pipeline.

 Justine has worn several hats since joining Bristol Myers Squibb nearly six years ago.
 Justine first started at the company with the goal of helping to build the translational team and the infrastructure required to support the cell therapy and immuno-oncology programs at the company’s Seattle site.
 This groundwork has led to Justine’s current role, where she leads a team who supports the development of potentially life-changing therapies.